Improved and Expanded Everything 2

 - Allows the game's colour correction to work.
 This allows the tints and fades set in the game imagespace parameters to function.
 In practise these are used far less in Fallout 4 than the other games, but they're still useful.

-- Uses a gaussian filter based on work done by smarter people than me.
+- Uses an efficient gaussian filter based on work done by smarter people than me.

 There are no adjustments made to the image for the reasons listed above - and it's useful to just have a blurry everything texture.
 (But for something like Skyrim SE where the lighting is flat, not too good.)